tpoisot/ms_pop_networks/ms_pop.md

 identity of species, but also their interactions [@dunne_network_2006].
 Because interactions drive ecological dynamics within communities [@berlow_simple_2009], their organization will confer certain ecological properties.
-Defining the “structure” of interactions is made easier by seeing ecological communities as graphs [@west_introduction_2001].
+Quantifying the “structure” of interactions is made easy by seeing ecological communities as graphs [@west_introduction_2001].
 A graph is a collection of nodes (species, populations, individuals) linked two-by-two through edges (direct ecological interactions).